WxTu/DFFNet/README.md

 - `data/Dataset.py`: processes the dataset before passing to the network.
 - `model/CIFReNet.py`: defines the architecture of the whole model.
 - `model/Backbone.py`: defines the encoder.
-- `model/Layers.py`: defines the DSP, MCIM, and others.
+- `model/Layers.py`: defines the MFFM, LSPM, and others.
 - `utils/Config.py`: defines some hyper-parameters.
 - `utils/Process.py`: defines the process of data pretreatment.
 - `utils/Utils.py`: defines the loss, optimization, metrics, and others.